ikytka/CoopDocs/README.md

 This will render your markdown file.

 ### Todo
+* Add navigation menu to the top bar.
-Add server-side node.js app for creating file-tree of your doc library.
+* Add server-side node.js app for creating file-tree of your doc library.

 ### Links